FatihKoz/DisposableTheme/docs/README.md

 If you need more space in footer area, kindly check theme stylesheet to add yourself some space 'cause it is really limited with a small area and always placed at the bottom.

 ## Release / Update Notes

+04.FEB.22

+* Added French translation (Thanks to Jbaltazar67, from phpVMS Forum)

 12.JAN.22